Torulatar Bhoot

 Torulatar Bhoot (The ghost of Torulata) is a Bengali horror thriller film directed by Deb Roy, produced by Sarit Palchoudhury and Rabindranath Samanta.
 This film was released on 24 September 2021 under the banner of Green Motion Pictures.
 Music of the movie was composed by Upal Sengupta.

 Plot

-A group of people come to a village for a picnic.
-They are the members of a voluntary organisation, Prerana.
-They come to know that twenty years ago a young lady Torulata was killed in a pond of this village.
-Presently, several teenagers have drowned and later died in the same pond.
-Villagers think that the ghost of Torulata exists at the bottom of the pond and is responsible for the death of those teenagers.
-But what is the real incident?
+A group of people visit a village for a picnic.
+They are members of a voluntary organisation, Prerana.
+They learn that, twenty years earlier, a young woman named Torulata was killed in a pond in the village.
+Since then, several teenagers have drowned and later died in the same pond.
+The villagers believe that Torulata’s ghost resides at the bottom of the pond and is responsible for the deaths of those teenagers.
+But what really happened?